I wrote a password cracking manual

 -Hash Cracking Speed (table)

 A few of the tools/resources covered in the HASH CRACK manual are Hashcat, John The RIpper, PACK (Password Analysis and Cracking Kit), PIPAL, PassPat, Creddump, Mimkatz, Pcredz, Aircrack-ng, Weakpass, Crackstation, and more.
 Updates and additions to the manual are planned for future chapters and sections based on customer feedback and geared towards assisting the network security professional.
+Also for some password cracking swag head on over to hashcrack.io to check out the latest Limited Edition T-Shirt.

 Give Back To The Cracking Community